 Jud is recognized by prosecutors, defense attorneys, courts, and clients alike as a skillful litigator, effective negotiator, and convincing trial lawyer.
 He relentlessly advocates for his clients, yielding successful outcomes in and out of court while also keeping matters from public scrutiny.

-Jud has represented clients faced with virtually every type of white collar investigation, including allegations of financial fraud, public corruption, antitrust violations, fraud on U.S. government agencies, and off-label marketing of pharmaceuticals.
-His clients include physicians, attorneys, accountants, business owners, executives of public companies, elected officials, as well as corporations and nonprofits.
+Jud has represented clients faced with virtually every type of white-collar investigation, including allegations of financial fraud, public corruption, and fraud on government agencies.
+His clients include physicians, attorneys, accountants, business owners, elected officials, as well as corporations and nonprofits.

-As an assistant U.S. attorney in the Eastern District of Pennsylvania from 1995 to 2005, Jud prosecuted and tried an array of offenses involving violent crime, financial fraud, health care fraud, complex white collar crimes, public corruption, and racketeering.
+As an Assistant U.S. Attorney in the Eastern District of Pennsylvania from 1995 to 2005, Jud prosecuted and tried an array of federal criminal offenses.

 Temple University Law School, J.D., 1991